alphagov/govuk-entity-personalisation/src/make_data/banner_intervention/README.md

   an EVENT hit `interactionShown` (i.e. shown the banner).
 - In addition, these two EVENT hits must have the same pagePath.
-- Therefore, it does not include sessions where other PAGE or EVENT hits occur immediately following the EVENT hit `interactionShown`, even if the pagePath of the EVENT hit `interactionShown` is the same as EVENT hit `ffNoClick` or `ffYesClick`.
+- Therefore, it does not include sessions where other PAGE or EVENT hits occur immediately following the EVENT hit `interactionShown`, and the EVENT hit `ffNoClick` or `ffYesClick`.
+It sill does not include other PAGE or EVENT hits even if the pagePath of the EVENT hit `interactionShown` is the same as EVENT hit `ffNoClick` or `ffYesClick`.

 ###### banner_journey_results_page.sql